 In outside logistics, they are used to protect loading docks and platforms during vehicle maneuvers.
 Drivers use them to guide vehicles to loading docks, protecting the integrity of trucks and reducing the likelihood of collisions.

 They separate and demarcate work areas and areas where you may find industrial vehicles moving.
 They are considered an inexpensive and versatile source of industrial protection.

 They protect against moving vehicles when we approach an open loading dock without assistance, avoiding any risk of falls, tip-overs, and slips.

-2. What Fields can Industrial Safety Barriers be used for?
+8. What fields can industrial safety barriers be used for?

 Protective structures can be installed in any type of workspace where the risk of its workers to occupational accidents due to moving vehicles, mistakes, or breakdowns in industrial activities is minimal.
 In addition to protecting the safety of our employees, industrial safety elements protect a building’s concrete floors, walls, shelves, and other features as well.